Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Other professional tools that any company can benefit from can be found in the Business section.

-If you’re running a large organization and use Microsoft Teams on a daily basis for meetings and working sessions, you’ll be pleased to find out that the app can now be used with extended usage limits until end-June 2021.
+If you’re running a large organization and use on a daily basis for meetings and working sessions, you’ll be pleased to find out that the app can now be used with extended usage limits until end-June 2021.

 This is the third time Microsoft increases temporary usage limits for Teams, the previous ones being announced back in April and June 2020.